arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/01.user-manual/content.md

 For other compatible boards, such as those from the Nano family, the Nicla Sense Env can also be connected using the 2.54 mm pins of the Nicla Sense Env board.

-***<strong>Important note:</strong> The Nicla Sense Env board operates at 3.3 VDC, and while its pins are 5 VDC tolerant, we recommend using a level translator when connecting it to 5 VDC-compatible Arduino boards to ensure safe communication and prevent potential damage to the components, as illustrated in the image below.***
+***<strong>Important note:</strong> The Nicla Sense Env board operates at 3.3 VDC, and while its pins are 5 VDC tolerant, we recommend using a level translator when connecting it to 5 VDC-compatible Arduino boards to ensure safe communication and prevent potential damage to the components.
+This connection can be made either through the Nicla Sense Env’s ESLOV connector or its dedicated I2C pins (`I2C0`), as illustrated in the image below.***

 ### Powering the Board